Route Overview

 Most senders choose between:

-- Park Waybill Services – Drop the item at a terminal; receiver picks it up at their local park in Abuja.
+- Park Waybill Services – Drop the item at a terminal; receiver picks it up at their local park in Abuja or Yenagoa.

 What to expect generally: